 In March 2019, we entered into the Hercules Credit Facility, which provided for a term loan of up to \$60.0 million, \$25.0 million of which may become available for draw-down in the future, subject to the satisfaction of certain conditions contained therein.
 The loan agreement contains customary affirmative and negative covenants and events of default.
 Affirmative covenants include, among others, covenants requiring us to maintain our legal existence and governmental approvals, deliver certain financial reports, and maintain insurance coverage.
 Negative covenants include, among others: restrictions on transferring any part of our business or intellectual property; incurring additional indebtedness; engaging in mergers or acquisitions; paying dividends or making other distributions; making investments; and creating other liens on our assets, in each case subject to customary exceptions.
-The Hercules Credit Facility is described in Note 8 to the notes to the condensed consolidated financial statements contained in this Quarterly Report on Form 10-Q. As of March 31, 2020, \$15.0 million was outstanding under the Hercules Credit Facility and no additional amounts were available for borrowing.
+The Hercules Credit Facility is described in Note 8 to the notes to the condensed consolidated financial statements contained in this Quarterly Report on Form 10-Q. As of June 30, 2020, \$15.0 million was outstanding under the Hercules Credit Facility, and no additional amounts were available for borrowing.

-We will need to raise additional capital in the form of debt or equity or through partnerships to fund additional development of our product candidates, and we may in-license, acquire, or invest in complementary businesses or products.
+We will need to raise additional capital in the form of debt or equity or through partnerships to fund additional development of our product candidates and, subject to regulatory approval, if any, the commercialization of our product candidates, and we may in-license, acquire, or invest in complementary businesses or products.
 In addition, as capital resources permit, we may augment or otherwise modify the clinical development plans described herein.
 However, the disruption in the capital markets caused by the COVID-19 outbreak could make any financing more challenging, and there can be no assurance that we will be able to raise capital on commercially reasonable terms or at all.